rasoulbsd/v2ray-docker-compose/README.md

 1. (Optional) Run `./../utils/bbr.sh` to setup [BBR](//github.com/google/bbr) and speed up the server network.

 The default configuration uses the Shadowsocks protocol, but you can manually add any other protocols supported by V2Ray to the configuration.
-For more information about available protocols, refer to the [official documentation](//www.v2fly.org/v5/config/inbound.html) or the [official configuration examples](//github.com/v2fly/v2ray-examples).
+For detailed information on available protocols, please refer to the [official documentation](//www.v2fly.org/v5/config/inbound.html).
+For comprehensive configuration examples, visit the [official configuration examples](//github.com/v2fly/v2ray-examples).

 ### V2Ray Upstream and Relay Servers